SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 # Rationale for Per-packet Metadata {#sec-rationale}

-Maximizing network utilization and enhancing perceived end user experience under adverse network conditions are challenging.
-Factors that affect wireless networks include change in channel conditions, interference between proximate cells, and end user mobility.
-These variations in link quality can be in the order of a millisecond or less
+Maximizing network utilization and enhancing user experience under adverse conditions are challenging.
+Wireless networks face issues like channel condition changes, cell interference, and user mobility.
-{{5G-Lumos}} while congestion control takes several tens of milliseconds (more than one RTT) to estimate data rate over a specific path.
-Similarly, application servers that encode and serve live or interactive content (media, typically) take time to adjust the encoding level and other processes to match the network rate.
-End-to-end congestion control algorithms are far from being optimal when the link quality is highly variable in sub-RTT timeframes and the application demands both low latency and high bandwidth (e.g., {{Section 2.1 of ?RFC6077}}).
-In these conditions, applications settle for a lower throughput when latency is prioritized, or for higher throughput at the expense of much higher delays.
+These variations can occur in milliseconds {{5G-Lumos}}, while congestion control takes tens of milliseconds (more than one RTT) to estimate data rate.
+Application servers encoding live or interactive content also take time to adjust to network rates.
+End-to-end congestion control algorithms are suboptimal when link quality varies in sub-RTT timeframes and applications need low latency and high bandwidth (e.g., {{Section 2.1 of ?RFC6077}}).

-While rate control based on feedback for a flow (UDP 4-tuple) is evidently not able to adapt for sub-RTT changes in available wireless channel resources, an application server can provide information on a per-packet basis that a network shaper may use to allocate the available resources more effectively.
-For example, {{5G-Octopus}} has shown for volumetric video packets and a rate controller that errs on the side of overestimation, that the network shaper can drop low priority frames of a group of pictures (corresponding to transient wireless link bandwidth drops) and still achieve significantly better performance than state-of-the-art based on feedback.
-With not fully encrypted packets, networks may use heuristics to build an "implicit signal" gleaned from a packet to prioritize or otherwise shape flows.
-However, implicit signals are not desirable as they lead to ossification of protocols as result of introducing unintended dependencies {{?RFC9419}}.
-When packet contents are encrypted, the approach of using implicit signals is no longer viable.

-Bandwidth constraints exist most predominantly at the access network (e.g., radio access networks).
-Users who are serviced via these networks use clients which run various applications; each having different connectivity needs for an optimal user experience.
-These needs are not frozen but change over time depending on the application and even depending on how an application is used (e.g., user's preferences).
-An explicit signal to the client can improve management of available bandwidth.
+Applications settle for lower throughput when prioritizing latency or higher throughput with higher delays.

+Feedback-based rate control for a flow (UDP 4-tuple) cannot adapt to sub-RTT wireless channel changes.
+Application servers can provide per-packet information for network shapers to allocate resources effectively.
+For example, {{5G-Octopus}}
+shows that network shapers can drop low priority frames during transient bandwidth drops and still perform better than feedback-based methods.
+Heuristics can build an “implicit signal” from unencrypted packets to prioritize flows, but this leads to protocol ossification {{?RFC9419}}.
+Encrypted packets make implicit signals unviable.

+Bandwidth constraints are most prominent in access networks (e.g., radio access networks).
+Users, serviced via these networks, use clients with varying connectivity needs for optimal experiences, which change over time based on application usage.
+Explicit signals to clients can help manage bandwidth better.

-Other applications like interactive media can demand both high throughput and low latency and, in some cases, carry different streams (e.g., audio and video) in a single transport connection (e.g., WebRTC {{?RFC8825}}).
+Interactive media applications and likewise demand high throughput and low latency, sometimes carrying different streams (e.g., audio and video) in a single connection (e.g., WebRTC {{?RFC8825}}).

-With RTP {{?RFC3550}}, the media type could be examined and used as an implicit signal for determining relative priority.
-However,
-{{?RFC9335}} defines a new mechanism that completely encrypts RTP header extensions and Contributing sources (CSRCs).
-Furthermore, a full encrypted transport (e.g., QUIC {{?RFC9000}}) does not expose any media header information to influence on-path network elements during a Reactive Management event.
+With RTP {{?RFC3550}}, media type could be used as an implicit signal for determining relative priority.
+However, {{?RFC9335}} encrypts RTP header extensions and Contributing sources (CSRCs).
+Fully encrypted transport (e.g., QUIC {{?RFC9000}}) does not expose media header information for network decisions.

 ~~~~~~~~aasvg
                      :